Munachi-Obaregwu/My-Github-Guide/README.md

 ## My steps on how to clone someone else's repository
 ### Again before you can do all this you need permission from the person (stealing ain't good) and you need to go to the person's repository and there you will see a green button with the text "code" click on it and make sure you're in the HTTPS tab and you can either copy the link or just to make life easy, download the zip file then...
 #### Step 1.
 You first of all using cd enter the place you want to clone the repository in
 #### Step 2.
-You make a new folder there (not really necessary).
+You make a new folder there (not really necessary but, it helps).
 #### Step 3.
-You enter that folder using cd
+You enter that folder (if you made the folder) using cd
 #### Step 4.
 From the person's repository copy the link
 #### Step 5.
-Then you type git clone (that link you copied), it will download the file then you can either use code . to open it in Visual Studio Code or open the folder and open whatever you downloaded.
+Then you type git clone (that link you copied),  (without the brackets), it will download the file then you can either use code . to open it in Visual Studio Code or open the folder and open whatever you downloaded.

 ## My steps to update an uploaded file on github
 #### Step 1.
 After doing your changes type git init again